-Kim Keating, Director, St. Philips, Newfoundland and Labrador, Canada
+Kim Keating, Chair of the Board of Directors, St. Philips, Newfoundland and Labrador, Canada

-Ms. Keating is a Professional Engineer with 25 years of broad international experience in the oil and gas, nuclear, hydropower, and mining sectors.
-Most recently, Kim was the Chief Operating Officer of the Cahill Group, one of Canada's largest multidisciplinary construction companies.
+Ms. Keating is a Professional Engineer with over 25 years of broad international experience in the oil and gas, nuclear, hydropower, and mining sectors.
+Kim was the Chief Operating Officer of the Cahill Group, one of Canada's largest multi-disciplinary construction companies, until 2022.
 She joined the Cahill Group in 2013 as Director of Projects and oversaw the construction and delivery of one of the largest topside modules ever built for a major offshore oil and gas development.
 Prior to joining the Cahill Group, Ms. Keating held a variety of progressive leadership roles from engineering design through to construction, commissioning, production operations and field development with Petro Canada (now Suncor Energy Inc.).
 She holds a Bachelor of Civil (Structural) Engineering degree, a Master of Business Administration, is a registered member of the Professional Engineering & Geoscientists NL (PEGNL) and holds the Canadian Registered Safety Professional (CRSP) designation.
-She also graduated from the Rotman-ICD Directors Education Program in Age
+She also graduated from the Rotman-ICD Directors Education Program in March 2020 and was awarded her ICD.D designation.
+In June 2016, she was named a Fellow of the Canadian Academy of Engineers.
+Ms. Keating is a director on the board of Pan American Silver Corp (and formerly of Yamana Gold Inc., which was acquired by Pan American Silver Corp. in March 2023), a reporting issuer, and is a member of its Human Resources & Compensation and Audit committees, and is also on the board of Victoria Gold Corp., a reporting issuer, and is a member of the Technical Committee and Chair of the Compensation committee as well as with the Drax Group plc., also a reporting issuer, and is a member of the Renumeration and Nomination committee.